WesleyCh3n/WindowsDeviceInfoDumper/README.md

 # Device Info Dumper

-This is a minimum c++ example to dump information (hardware ID, manufacturer etc..) about installed device using windows SDK API.
+This is a minimum c++ example to dump information (hardware ID, manufacturer etc..) about installed device using Windows SDK API.

 ## Build Requirements